itsektionen/kistan-doc/src/lights/lmixer/scripting.md

 ### Create alpha-data layer

+Alpha-data layers are layers with alpha support.
+The alpha blends between the layers below this one and it self.
+An alpha of 0 means keep the layers below, an alpha of 1 means "replace" the layers below with this layer.

 Alpha-data layers inheirt from `layer`, thus the information about `layer` also applies here.

 | Name          | Optional | Description                                               |